Solved! Where to Place the Smoke Detectors in Your House

+While it’s not typically in the building code, installing smoke detectors along the exit route makes a home a little safer.
 For example, if a bedroom door opens into a hallway and to get outside from there, you’d have to go through a great room, put a detector in the great room.
-If the route of escape then passes through the kitchen, a detector should be located in the great room and in the kitchen.
 Any room you’ll pass through from the bedroom to the exterior door should have a detector.

 Install at least one smoke detector on every level of your home.

-While smoke detectors are vital in sleeping areas, you’ll need to put one on every floor, even if that floor has no bedrooms.
+While smoke detectors are vital in sleeping areas, most local codes dictate that you’ll need to put one on every floor, even if that floor has no bedrooms.
 This includes an unfinished basement.

-To prevent false triggering of the smoke detectors, don’t install them too near a stove or a steamy bathroom.
+To prevent false triggering of the smoke detectors, don’t install them too close to a stove or a steamy bathroom.

-Nothing’s more frustrating than all the detectors in the house going off because someone burned the toast.
-The IBC recommends positioning smoke detectors a minimum distance away from stoves, ovens, and bathrooms, depending on the type of detector being installed.
+Nothing’s more frustrating than the smoke detectors beeping because someone burned the toast.
+The IRC recommends positioning smoke detectors a minimum distance away from stoves, ovens, and bathrooms, depending on the type of detector being installed.

-- A photoelectric smoke detector (triggered when smoke or steam blocks a beam of light) should be located no closer than six feet from a cooking appliance, such as a stove or oven, and no closer than three feet from a bathroom door.
+- Photoelectric smoke detectors (triggered when smoke or steam blocks a beam of light) should be located no closer than 6 feet from a cooking appliance, such as a stove or oven, and no closer than 3 feet from a bathroom door.

-- An ionization smoke detector (smoke enters a chamber and interrupts an electrical current, which triggers the alarm) should be installed no closer than 20 feet from a cooking appliance, and no closer than three feet from a bathroom door.
+- Ionization smoke detectors (smoke enters a chamber and interrupts an electrical current, which triggers the alarm) should be installed no closer than 20 feet from a cooking appliance, and no closer than 3 feet from a bathroom door.
 Ionization smoke detectors are sensitive to even tiny amounts of smoke or steam.